 Students have their form tutor as the initial pastoral contact.
-The student support (pastoral) department (non-teaching) is available for discussion of issues, reporting of bullying and liaison with parents and outside agencies.
-Heads of year regularly review pastoral needs with their student support link.
+Assistant Heads of Year (non-teaching/pastoral) are available for discussions of issues, reporting of bullying and liaison with parents and outside agencies.
+Heads of Year regularly review pastoral needs with their AHOY.

 Regular monitoring of student well-being through the student voice, helps to inform staff of current concerns and to plan for the prevention of bullying.
-Each student with a student passport has a key worker with whom they regularly discuss progress and emotional well-being.
+Each student on the SEND register has a key worker with whom they discuss progress and emotional well-being.